paolosand/WebHarmonizer/README.md

 - **Audio Processing:** `librosa`

 ## To Do
-- [ ] Record and save audio recordings using JavaScript
+- [✅] Record and save audio recordings using JavaScript
-- [ ] Implement melody recording functionality using JavaScript
 - [ ] Process recorded audio with Python and `librosa`
 - [ ] Generate harmonization based on music theory rules
 - [ ] Develop a simple UI for recording and playback